DeclanChidlow/vale.rocks/src/pages/uses.md

 - [Kvaesitso](https://kvaesitso.mm20.de): Feature-rich, search-focused launcher.
 - [Google Messages](https://www.android.com/google-messages/): Google's SMS/MMS/RCS app.
 I'd prefer to use a FOSS alternative, but RCS is pretty locked down, so I'm left without alternative.
 - [Moshidon](https://github.com/LucasGGamerM/moshidon): Wonderful Fediverse client with plenty of quality of life features.
-- [Neo Store](https://github.com/NeoApplications/Neo-Store): Modern, feature-rich F-Droid client
+- [Droid-ify](https://droidify.eu.org): Modern, feature-rich F-Droid client
 - [OsmAnd+](https://osmand.net): Navigation app based on OpenStreetMap.
 - [Phone by Google](https://play.google.com/store/apps/details?id=com.google.android.dialer): Google's Phone app that I've chosen to use as it complements Google Messages.
 - [Google Photos](https://photos.google.com): Not my preference, but it's one of the only options with good editing capabilities.
 I keep it disconnected from the internet.